-- If you are a sole financial provider: Your total compensation and your total annual household income together do not exceed \$90,000; or - If you are in a dual-income household: Your total compensation does not exceed \$45,000 and your total annual household income does not exceed \$90,000.
+- If you are a sole financial provider: Your benefits eligible pay and your total annual household income together do not exceed \$90,000; or - If you are in a dual-income household: Your benefits eligible pay does not exceed \$45,000 and your total annual household income does not exceed \$90,000.

 You must enroll for the subsidy during your enrollment period.
 You cannot receive the subsidy through any other process.
-You must elect the full amount that you want to use to reimburse yourself for eligible expenses.
+You must elect the full amount that you want to use to reimburse you for eligible expenses.
 The deductions from your pay will be the amount of the election minus the amount of the subsidy.